Sayantan-s/apply-mate/README.md

 Built to reduce application fatigue and help you focus on roles where you’re genuinely a strong fit.

 > If you are running this project locally make sure you have `jq` & `ngrok` installed and running this command `bun dev:ngrok`.
-If it gives you permission denied error run this: `chmod +x start.sh` and try again.
+If it gives you permission denied error run this: `chmod +x ngrok.sh` and try again.

 ### 🛠️ Languages and Tools